inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/menus.md

 The defaults of submenus' properties are selectively overridable via config-variables.
 To modify an existing submenu's properties:

-1. find the name of the corresponding override-variable in the [list of menus](#list-of-menus)
-  For example, the override-variable for the user-dashboard is named `USER_DASHBOARD_MENU_OVERRIDES`.
+1. Find the name of the corresponding override-variable in the [list of menus](#list-of-menus) For example, the override-variable for the user-dashboard is named `USER_DASHBOARD_MENU_OVERRIDES`.
-2. find the name of the to-be-overridden submenu in that same [list of menus](#list-of-menus)
-  For example, the user-dashboard has a submenu for communities.
+2. Find the name of the to-be-overridden submenu in that same [list of menus](#list-of-menus) For example, the user-dashboard has a submenu for communities.
   This submenu is named (obviously enough) `"communities"`.
-3. add to your `invenio.cfg`:
+3. Add to your `invenio.cfg`:
   ```python
   # invenio.cfg